Introduction to Playlists

 Presenting newest or most popular content

 You might want a player that always presents your newest videos.
-To do this, you can create a smart playlist with no tags, but with the order Activated Date (Newest First) or Start Date (Newest First).
+To do this, you can create a smart playlist with no parameters, but with the order Activated Date (Newest First) or Start Date (Newest First).
 You could also publish a player that always presents your most popular videos.
-To do this, you can create a smart playlist with no tags and set the play order to Total Plays or Trailing Week Plays.
-In both of these cases it's a good idea to limit the size of the playlist to a reasonable number, maybe 10 videos.
+To do this, you can create a smart playlist with no parameters and set the play order to Total Plays or Trailing Week Plays.
+In both of these cases, it's a good idea to limit the size of the playlist to a reasonable number, maybe 10 videos.

 Presenting multi-part videos